KirklandLab/CutandTag_Alignment_QC/README.md

 ### **Duplicate Capping**

 Duplicate capping limits the number of identical fragments retained at each genomic fragment position.
-It is intended to reduce the influence of PCR over-amplification while avoiding complete duplicate removal.
+It is intended to reduce the influence of PCR over amplification while avoiding complete duplicate removal.

 + `duplicate_cap_max: 1` is strict and behaves similarly to keeping only one fragment per exact position
 + `duplicate_cap_max: 3` is intermediate